mre/endler.dev/content/2019/tinysearch/index.md

 - **Only searches for entire words.** There are no search suggestions.
   The reason is that prefix search blows up binary size like [Mentos and Diet Coke](https://www.youtube.com/watch?v=b6u9WJ01Oxs).
-- Since we bundle all search indices for all articles into one static binary, I **only recommend to use it for low- to medium-size websites**.
+- Since we bundle all search indices for all articles into one static binary, I **only recommend to use it for low- to medium-sized websites**.
 Expect around 4kB (non-compressed) per article.
 - <strike>The **compile times are abysmal** at the moment (around 1.5 minutes after a fresh install on my machine), mainly because we're compiling the Rust crate